3 minute read

 Take it to the top

-Your efforts, findings and results all need feeding back to stakeholders and feeding into an IT-specific strategy interconnected with your school’s overarching one.
+Your efforts, findings, and results all need feeding back to stakeholders and feeding into an IT-specific strategy interconnected with your school’s overarching one.
 This means staff’s favoured approaches are communicated, carried forward and catered for, while issues are prioritised and combated.
-You’ll also help direct training to the right areas to bolster confidence and address weaknesses — 98% of IT staff had input or played a leading role in their school strategy this year.
+You’ll also help direct training to the right areas to bolster confidence and address weaknesses.

 Consequently, teachers will see edtech less as an SLT interest and more as a supportive mechanism they have influence in shaping.
 Simultaneously, SLT will keep an awareness of how edtech is working for staff and will be more incentivised to commit to it, building the value case and buy-in as a long-term priority.